zeroc-ice/ice-builder-visualstudio/README.md

 | Additional Options                      | IceBuilderAdditionalOptions                 |                            | (any)                               |

 If you leave `Base Directory For Generated #include` unset, Ice Builder automatically adds `Header Output Directory` (when set) or `Output Directory` to the include directories used during the C++ compilation of your project.
 With MSBuild, this corresponds to the property `AdditionalIncludeDirectories`.

-### Known Issue with Visual Studio 2017

-The `Ice Builder` property page does not always appear in C++ projects with Visual Studio 2017: it appears with some installations of Visual Studio 2017, but not all of them.
-We are currently researching this issue.
-Universal Windows (UWP) and C# projects are not affected by this problem.

 ## C# Usage